East Asia Super League: Plans and postponements

-In August 2020, EASL and FIBA entered into a multi-year agreement granting EASL FIBA's recognition to hold a full-fledged in-season league featuring clubs from Japan, South Korea, the Philippines, and "Greater China".
-The inaugural season will feature 8 teams.
-The teams will play home-and-away games against each other with the top four teams advancing to a Final Four event.
-It marks the first integrated club-to-club championship league for the East Asia region.
-However the planned inaugural season was postponed by a year.
+In August 2020, EASL and FIBA entered into a multi-year agreement granting EASL FIBA's recognition to hold a full-fledged in-season league featuring clubs from Japan, South Korea, the Philippines, and Taiwan (representing "Greater China").
+The inaugural season would feature 8 teams.
+It was planned that they would play home-and-away games against each other with the top four teams advancing to a Final Four event.